2016: The Year In Bill O’Reilly

 Losing Custody of Children

 Losing custody of his children had nothing to do with The O’Reilly Factor, but the media still went in on O’Reilly.
-Several sites referred to Bill O’Reilly as a hypocrite since it was reported that Bill lost custody due to physical assaulting his wife.
+Several sites referred to Bill O’Reilly as a hypocrite since it was reported that Bill lost custody due to physically assaulting his wife.
 However, as Snopes pointed out in May of 2016, this simply wasn’t true.

 “Published court documents didn’t suggest O’Reilly ‘lost custody’ of his children due to domestic violence or for any other salacious reason; O’Reilly’s ‘young daughter’ was 17 at the time of the ruling; O’Reilly was not originally awarded sole or primary custody of his children and thus was unable to ‘lose’ it.”